The JWST-NIRCam View of Sagittarius C. III. The Extinction Curve

 \section{RC selection boxes}

 Figures\,\ref{app_method1} and \ref{app_method2} show the RC selection boxes for the reference and consecutive filter methods, respectively, along with the bins defined for each CMD and the two RC features identified with the GMM.
-Note that the F162M vs. F115W-F162M and F182M vs. F162M-F182M CMDs are identical in both methods.
+Note that the F162M versus F115W-F162M and F182M versus F162M-F182M CMDs are identical in the two methods.